top of page

 FUTURE PLANS

-Yes, the in-tray is very full; in fact, it has had a major overflow!
-The maintenance of the church and church yard together with research of local and family social history of Capel Curig is a huge undertaking.
 The future progress of the project is largely dependent on the enthusiasm and support of the Friends and others such as The Snowdonia Society.
-From past response this has always been generously given and the committee thanks all who have contributed to what is there today.
-Remember it is the Friends who are involved; a relaxed friendly group who contribute, learn and perhaps have some fun!
+From past response this has always been generously given and the committee thanks all who have contributed to what is here today.
+Regular working parties are held to maintain the church and churchyard – see our Programme of Events.

 bottom of page